-17When Paul heard that, he called one of the officers and said to him, "Please take this young man to the commander, because he needs to tell him something."
-18So the officer took the young man to the commander.
-The officer said to the commander, "The prisoner Paul called me and said, 'Please take this young man to the commander, because he needs to tell him something."
-19The commander took the young man by the hand, led him off by himself, and asked him, "What do you need to tell me?"
-20He said, "There are some Jews who want to bring Paul before their council tomorrow.
-They will say that they want to ask him some more questions.
-But that is not true.
-21Do not do what they ask you to do, because there are more than forty Jewish men who will be hiding and waiting to kill Paul when he passes by on the way to the council.
-They even promised to God that they will not eat or drink anything until they have killed Paul.
-They are ready to do it, and right now they are waiting for you to agree to do what they are asking you to do."
-22The commander said to the young man, "Do not tell anyone that you have told me about their plan."
-Then he sent the young man away.
+17When Paul heard about the plan to kill him, he called one of the officers and said to him, "Please take this young man to the commander.
+He needs to tell him something."
+18So the officer took Paul's nephew to the commander.
+The officer told the commander, "Paul, whom we are guarding here, asked to speak with me.
+He said, 'Please take this young man to the commander, because he needs to tell him something important."
+19So the commander took Paul's nephew by the hand and led him off by himself.
+Then he asked him, "What do you have to tell me?"
+20Then Paul's nephew replied, "There are some Jews who are going to ask you tomorrow to bring Paul down from the fortress to meet with their council again.
+They will say that they want to ask him some more questions. {But that is not true.} 21So do not do what they ask you to do.
+There are actually more than 40 Jewish men who will be hiding and waiting to kill Paul when he passes by on his way to the council.
+They have even promised God that they will not eat or drink anything until they have killed Paul.
+They are ready to do it.
+They are just waiting for you to agree to do what they are asking."
+22The commander warned Paul's nephew, "Do not tell anyone that you have told me about their plan."
+Then he sent him away.

-23Then the commander called two of his officers and told them, "Get a group of two hundred soldiers ready to travel.
-Take along seventy soldiers riding horses, and two hundred other soldiers carrying spears.
-All of you must be ready to leave at nine o'clock tonight, to go down to the city of Caesarea.
-24And take along horses for Paul to ride, and escort him to the palace of Governor Felix."
+23Then the commander called two of his officers and told them, "Get a group of 200 soldiers ready to travel.
+Take along 70 soldiers riding horses and 200 other soldiers carrying spears.
+All of you must be ready to leave at nine o'clock tonight and go to the city of Caesarea.
+24Take along horses for Paul to ride, and escort him to the palace of Governor Felix."
 25Then the commander wrote a letter to send to the governor.
-This is what he wrote: 26"I am Claudius Lysias writing to you.
-You, Felix, are our governor whom we honor, and I send you my greetings.
-27I have sent you this man, Paul, because certain Jews seized him and were about to kill him.
-But I heard someone tell me that he is a Roman citizen, so I and my soldiers went and rescued him.
+This is what he wrote: 26"Your Excellency, Governor Felix, this is Claudius Lysias writing to you.
+I send you my greetings.
+27I am sending you a man whose name is Paul.
+Certain Jews had seized him and were about to kill him.
+But I learned that he was a Roman citizen, so I and my soldiers went and rescued him.
 28I wanted to know what those Jews were saying that he had done wrong, so I took him to their Jewish council.
 29I listened while they asked this man questions and he answered them.
-The things they accused him about had to do with their Jewish laws.
+The accusations they made against him had to do with their Jewish laws.
 But Paul has not disobeyed any of our Roman laws.
 So our officials should not execute him or even put him in prison.
-30Someone told me that some Jews were planning to kill this man, so I sent him to you, so that you may give him a fair trial there.
-I have also commanded the Jews who have accused him to go there to Caesarea and tell you what they are accusing him about.
+30Then someone told me that some Jews were planning to kill this man.
+So I sent him to you right away so that you could give him a fair trial there.
+I have also commanded the Jews who have accused him to go there to Caesarea and tell you why they are accusing him.
 Goodbye."